The Whitechapel Mission has its own excellent website maintained by the Director, Tony Miller.

 September 2019 The Circuit's Harvest Festival gifts were sent for the benefit of the Mission.

-August 2019 One Tin at a Time Please see the update list of Things we Need.
-There are boxes in each church where you can leave your gifts or let Rev'd John Hayes (07531 243327) know when you have something to collect, and he will take it down to the Mission.
+August 2019 One Tin at a Time There are boxes in each church where you can leave your gifts or let Rev'd John Hayes (07531 243327) know when you have something to collect, and he will take it down to the Mission.
 Every little helps.

 June 2019 Rev’d Cameron Kirkwood at Whitechapel Mission